Am I a Pharisee like those Jewish scholars in the Gospels?

 Am I a Pharisee?

-Anytime I decide not to love and not to believe Jesus, I adopt the attitude of a Pharisee.
+Anytime I decide not to love and not to believe in Jesus, I adopt the attitude of a Pharisee.

-Fortunately, Jesus’ death on the cross provides a way for me to love justice, mercy, humility and those around me.
+Fortunately, Jesus’ death on the cross provides a way for me to love justice, mercy, humility, and those around me.

 Even the most hardened Pharisee among us can do the very same.